Shoheicode/Shoheicode/README.md

 I am a current College Student (specializing in Software Development) pursuing my Bachelors in Mathematics of Computation.

 I enjoy working on my own personal projects and participating in Hackathons and learning about new Technologies.
 Recently, I learned about Flutter and Firebase and plan on implementing that technology in future projects like C++ related projects with Firebase and Flutter Websites.
+I have much experience using React as well along with OpenAI API's and other machine learning models.

 I am currently apart of the Google Developer Student Club at my school currently and partaking in creating intricate projects.
 To learn more, please look below!